Spellbound Entertainment

 Spellbound Entertainment AG was a German video game developer based in Offenburg.
 The company is best known for the Desperados series.

-They also developed Arcania: Gothic 4, part of the Gothic series and later its expansion, Arcania: Fall of Setarrif.
+They also developed Arcania: Gothic 4 (part of the Gothic series) and later its expansion, Arcania: Fall of Setarrif.
 It was Spellbound's first entry into the series, which was previously developed by Piranha Bytes.

 History

 Spellbound was founded in 1994 by Armin Gessert.

-In 2007, they developed Arcania: Gothic 4, the seventh overall release and second spin-off from the Gothic series.
+They created video games for Windows computers, and other gaming systems.

-In 2012 the company went into administration.
-On 13th July 2012, they were re-founded as Black Forest Games, employing 40 of the former 65 staff members.
+In 2012 the company went into administration and closed.
+On 13 July 2012, the studio re-opened as Black Forest Games, employing 40 of the former 65 staff members.